Salad Ideas Your Picky Eater Will Love

 Taco salads, for example, can be filled to the brim with high-fiber, healthy ingredients, such as black or pinto beans, diced avocado, tomato, sweet corn, and even roasted carrots or sweet potatoes.
 You can top your taco salad with a bit of shredded lettuce (or add some on the side) to encourage your toddler to start getting used to the flavor and texture.
 But even if the lettuce is ultimately left on the plate, you can be confident that your child has had a nutritious meal.

-There's lots of room to experiment with the dressing, as well, from a simple mixture of olive oil and spices to a more traditional vinaigrette.
-To pack an even bigger nutritional punch, consider opting for a chickpea or lentil pasta, which is both high in protein and fiber, with the added bonus of being gluten-free.
+To pack an even bigger nutritional punch, consider opting for chickpea or lentil pasta.
+These are high in protein and fiber and gluten-free.
 Another potential alternative is spiralized vegetables, such as zucchini or carrot "noodles," provided they're chopped small enough to avoid choking.

 When in doubt, fruit salads are always an option, too.
 (Remember the study that showed feeding kids fresh fruit can help them become less picky?)
 Because of the natural sweetness of fruits, this type of salad can be a great idea for dessert, but you can also opt for a fruit salsa that pairs well with chips and other savory snacks.